JohnIBM/spectrum-discover/tiller-install/tiller-installation-steps.md

-# Installing Helm/Tiller 2.17.0 for Spectrum Discover
+# Installing Helm / Tiller 2.17.0 for Spectrum Discover

 <!--- cSpell: helm tiller allowfullscreen -->

-## CPD Deployment on IBM Cloud
+### The following steps must be performed on a client with access to the OpenShift cluster, using the OpenShift CLI (oc)

---8<-- "cpd_intro_snippet.md"
+`oc new-project tiller`

 ### 1 - Prereqs